Royal College of Organists: Library

 The college's library, with more than 60,000 specialist holdings of organ and choral music and books, is housed at Royal Birmingham Conservatoire's Curzon Library and the Royal College of Music, London.

+Organ

+The organ by J. W. Walker & Sons Ltd that was built for the old College in Kensington was installed in the Church of Christ the Cornerstone in Milton Keynes in 1991.